Alexander Nogtev: Early life and career

+SLON commander

 From 1921 Nogtev was a member of the Cheka secret police.
 On 3 October 1923, he became the first commander of the Solovetsk Special Purpose Camp (SLON).
 According to the memoirs of former SLON prisoner Boris Shiryaev, Nogtev greeted the newly arrived prisoners with the words: “I welcome you.
 As you know, there is no Soviet government here, only Solovetsk government.
 You can forget all the rights you previously had.
 We have our own laws here.”
 During Nogtev's tenure as camp commander of the SLON, the prisoners were abused and received harsh punishments, while the camp was otherwise unable to generate any significant products.
 Nogtev was also notorious for personally executing prisoners, mostly former tsarist officers but also priests and criminals.
 Historian Hubertus Knabe has called Nogtev's methods "comparatively archaic", noting a prisoner's description of Nogtev riding his horse drunk up the 47 steps of the cathedral at three in the morning after having "inspected" the women’s barracks.
 Nogtev also seems to have resented the demands of the political prisoners relating to freedom of movement, curfews, and correspondence.
 Tensions culminated in guards opening fire on a group of political prisoners during an argument on 19 December 1923, killing six.
 News of the killings leaked abroad, and Communist leadership demanded an investigation, with OGPU official Gleb Bokii making an inspection the following year.

 Nogtev was succeeded by Fedor Eichmans on 13 November 1925.
 Under Eichmans, the arbitrary abuse stopped.
 After Eichman's promotion to head of the 3rd Division of the OGPU's Special Service, Nogtev again became camp commandant from 20 May 1929, to 19 May 1930.

+Later career and arrest

 After 19 May 1930, Nogtev retired at the age of 38 and left the OGPU.
-In the 1930s he was appointed head of the Soviet People's Commissariat of Forestry.
-In the course of the Great Purge, Nogtev was also arrested by the NKVD in 1937.
-On 4 May 1939, he was sentenced to 15 years in prison by the Military Collegium of the Supreme Court and sent to the NorilLag camp.
+In the 1930s he was appointed head of the Glavels of Soviet People's Commissariat of Forestry.
+In the course of the Great Purge, Nogtev was arrested by the NKVD in 1937.
+On 4 May 1939, he was sentenced to 15 years in prison by the Military Collegium of the Supreme Court and sent to the Norillag camp.

 Shortly after the end of the Second World War, due to a change in the law, Nogtev's term of imprisonment was reduced to seven years, so that he was transferred to Moscow to submit his claims.
 However, he died there before the appeal proceedings were initiated.
 He was posthumously rehabilitated in November 1958.

+In fiction

+Nogtev appears as an important character in Zakhar Prilepin's 2014 novel The Monastery and its eight-part television adaptation.